-Disclosure/Code Disclosure Response 2-27 COMPLIANCE WITH LAWS AND REGULATIONS Environment Nova Scotia Power received a summary offence ticket of \$812.50 by Nova Scotia Environment and Climate Change (NSECC) for contravening a previously issued Directive related to a flow study on the Nictaux Hydro System.
-Safety Two Pipeline and Hazardous Materials Safety Administration (PHMSA) incidents were reported in 2023 for Peoples Gas Company: 1.
-1906 Promenade Way, Jacksonville - Exceeded PHMSA repair/restoration threshold (i.e., \$130,000 USD +/-) for a cost of \$303,000 USD.
-2. SR 21 & SR 80, Fort Myers - Exceeded PHMSA repair/restoration threshold (i.e., \$130,000 USD +/-) for a cost of \$434,000 USD.
-New Mexico Gas Company received two violations from OSHA regarding trenching.
-The OSHA site visit occurred in 2022 and two citations were received and paid for in 2023.
-Both violations totalled \$12,000 USD.
-New Mexico Gas Company also had one Federal Reportable Incident in 2023, and eight Notice of Probable Violations resulting from three audits from the NM Pipeline Safety Bureau (PSB).
-2-28 MEMBERSHIP ASSOCIATIONS Emera has operating companies that are members of Electricity Canada, Edison Electrical Institute (EEI), American Gas Association (AGA), and the Caribbean Electric Utility Services Corporation (CARILEC).
-2-29 APPROACH TO STAKEHOLDER ENGAGEMENT 2023 Emera Sustainability Report: Materiality Assessment, pp. 10-11; Stakeholder Engagement, p.
-11 Stakeholder Engagement table in the Downloads section of our website 2-30 COLLECTIVE BARGAINING AGREEMENTS !-30-a Approximately 30% of Emera's employees were represented by a union in 2023.
-Emera respects the rights of bargaining agreements.
-Emera and its operating companies adhere to the collective bargaining process including the right to bargain and strike, and observe all regulatory requirements. ?-30-b The working conditions and terms of employment of non-unionized employees is not influenced or determined based on other collective bargaining agreements.
-2023 Emera Annual Information Form, p.
-8 SASB ACTIVITY METRICS (GENERAL DISCLOSURES) EU - ELECTRIC UTILITIES, GU - GAS UTILITIES F-EU-000.A NUMBER OF: (1) RESIDENTIAL, (2) COMMERCIAL, AND (3) INDUSTRIAL CUSTOMERS SERVED • Residential - 1,374,975 • Commercial - 137,363 • Industrial - 3,638 • Other - 53,579 F-EU-000.B TOTAL ELECTRICITY DELIVERED TO: (1) RESIDENTIAL, (2) COMMERCIAL, (3) INDUSTRIAL, (4) ALL OTHER RETAIL CUSTOMERS, AND (5) WHOLESALE CUSTOMERS • Residential - 15,762 GWh • Commercial - 10,208 GWh • Industrial - 4,466 GWh • Other - 2,442 GWh F-EU-000.C LENGTH OF TRANSMISSION AND DISTRIBUTION LINES Emera has approximately 7,868 km of transmission line and 53,483 km of distribution lines across its electric utilities.
+Disclosure/Code Disclosure Response

+2-27 COMPLIANCE WITH LAWS AND REGULATIONS

+Environment New Mexico Gas Company (NMGC) received a Notice of Violation (NOV) from the New Mexico Environment Department (NMED) Air Quality Bureau in May 2024, related to annual inspections and emissions reporting.
+The total amount of the NOV was \$27,440 (US\$) and it was paid November 22, 2024.

+Safety Three Pipeline and Hazardous Materials Safety Administration (PHMSA) incidents were reported in 2024 for Peoples Gas Company.
+All three were due to third-party damages exceeding PHMSA cost threshold to repair.
+Peoples Gas also received two pipeline safety violations from an Integrity Management Inspection.

+NMGC received twenty-two Notice of Probable Violations resulting from seven audits from the New Mexico Pipeline Safety Bureau (PSB).

+2-28 MEMBERSHIP ASSOCIATIONS

+Emera has operating companies that are members of Electricity Canada, Edison Electrical Institute (EEI), American Gas Association (AGA), and the Caribbean Electric Utility Services Corporation (CARILEC).

+2-29 APPROACH TO STAKEHOLDER ENGAGEMENT

+• 2024 Emera Sustainability Report: Materiality Assessment, p.
+8; Stakeholder Engagement, p.
+9

+Stakeholder Engagement table in the Downloads section of our website

+2-30 COLLECTIVE BARGAINING AGREEMENTS

+2-30-a 2-30-b Approximately 30 per cent of Emera's employees were represented by a union in 2024.
+Emera and its operating companies respect the rights of bargaining agreements and adhere to the collective bargaining process, including the right to bargain and strike, and observe all regulatory requirements.

+The working conditions and terms of employment of non-unionized employees are not influenced or determined based on other collective bargaining agreements.

+• 2024 Emera Annual Information Form, p.
+7

+SASB ACTIVITY METRICS (GENERAL DISCLOSURES) EU - ELECTRIC UTILITIES, GU - GAS UTILITIES

+IF-EU-000.A NUMBER OF: (1) RESIDENTIAL, (2) COMMERCIAL, AND (3) INDUSTRIAL CUSTOMERS SERVED

+Residential - 1,399,228

+Commercial - 138,572

+Industrial - 3,606

+• Other - 54,236

+IF-EU-000.B TOTAL ELECTRICITY DELIVERED TO: (1) RESIDENTIAL, (2) COMMERCIAL, (3) INDUSTRIAL, (4) ALL OTHER RETAIL CUSTOMERS, AND (5) WHOLESALE CUSTOMERS

+• Residential - 15,865 GWh

+Commercial - 10,416 GWh

+• Industrial - 4,304 GWh

+• Other - 2,164 GWh

+IF-EU-000.C LENGTH OF TRANSMISSION AND DISTRIBUTION LINES

+Emera has approximately 7,854 km of transmission lines and 54,297 km of distribution lines across its electric utilities.